bmarquezchesko/lana-products/README.md

 ### Add product to Basket

+Also, it is possible to incorporate Products to a basket pre-existing indicating quantity that you want to add, only executing next request:

 **IMPORTANT:**
 - Fields `"product"` and `"quantity"` are mandatory.
 - `"product"` must be `PEN`,`TSHIRT` or `MUG`.